walles/barnklocka2/README.md

   minute spans.
 Pick easier flavors more often.
 * Start screen: Show stats for the most recent round.
 How many correct-at-first-attempt answers and how long it took.
+* Start screen: Before the first round, when we don't have any existing stats, center the start button vertically and make it fill all space horizontally.